modelsbymike3d/arbootcamp-site/_tutorials/lens-studio-beginner-beauty/200-face-retouch.md

 ---
 title: "Face retouching in Lens Studio"
-description: "Lens Studio has some great, automatic face retouching capabilities.
+description: "Learn how to add skin smoothing to your filter!
+Lens Studio has some great, automatic face retouching capabilities.
 All you need to do is add the retouching, adjust a few sliders, and you are good to go!"
 image: /images/tutorials/lens-studio-beginner-beauty/face-retouch/thumbnail.jpg
 path: lens-studio-beginner-beauty/face-retouch
 software: "Lens Studio"